jeertmans/manim-slides/docs/source/reference/html.md

 Browsers may reject playback until the user interacts with the page, especially when externally supplied media contains audio.
 The player then shows a clear play button and remains paused instead of claiming to be playing.
-With `prefers-reduced-motion: reduce`, animations settle on their end frame without autoplay; navigation, notes, and direct jumps remain available.
+With `prefers-reduced-motion: reduce`, animations remain paused on their starting frame until the viewer chooses **Play animation** or explicitly replays them;
+navigation, notes, and direct jumps remain available.

 ### Browser, accessibility, and embedding notes